arnavaidya/OverTheWire-Wargames-Walkthrough/Bandit/readme.md

 *Step 3:* Once the list is ready, we send it to the daemon using netcat:

         cat pinlist.txt | nc localhost 30002

+### Bandit Level 25 → Level 26
+**Key Takeaways**: Learn more about the intricacies of the more command, as well as the capabilities of a text editor.
+Logging in to bandit26 from bandit25 should be fairly easy… The shell for user bandit26 is not /bin/bash, but something else.
+Find out what it is, how it works and how to break out of it.

+**Approach**:

+*Step 1:* Upon logging into Level 25, we observe that the SSH private key for Bandit26 is available in the current working directory.
+Logging into Bandit26 using:

+        ssh -i bandit26.sshkey bandit26@localhost

+is successful but immediately results in the session being terminated.

+*Step 2:* A noticeable difference is that the usual login banner or message is absent, and the connection ends right after login.
+Reviewing the level description reveals a key hint — checking the login shell of Bandit26.

+We run the following command to inspect the shell associated with a user:

+        getent passwd bandit26 | cut -d: -f7

+For bandit24 and bandit25, the shell is */bin/bash*.

+For bandit26, it is */usr/bin/showtext*, indicating a custom script is executed instead of a standard shell.

+Viewing the contents of */usr/bin/showtext*, we see that it:

+*Forces the terminal type to *linux*.

+*Displays a file *text.txt* using the *more* command.

+*Then exits immediately with exit 0.

+*Step 3:* The trick lies in abusing the interactive behavior of the more command.
+If more cannot display the full content of text.txt in one screen, it allows user interaction, including the use of the v key to launch an editor (typically Vim).

+To exploit this:

+*Resize the terminal window so that more cannot display the entire text.txt file in one screen.

+*This enables interaction.
+Press v to open the file in Vim.

+*Inside Vim, we cannot modify text.txt, but we can spawn a shell.

+Run the following commands inside Vim:

+        :set shell=/bin/bash
+        :shell

+This spawns an interactive shell as user bandit26, bypassing the restricted shell script.
+The :shell command only works because we explicitly set a valid shell using *:set shell=*.

+*Step 4:* Once inside the new shell, retrieve the password with:

+        cat /etc/bandit_pass/bandit26